 , “knitting circles, teamed with knitting’s ability to evoke the relaxation response and its creative aspects like designing patterns, conceptualising a design and the maths necessary to formulate a pattern can keep our brains as well as our fingers nimble.”

 The reason for this is that the repetition of anything including words, sounds, phrase and movements elicits the relaxation response.
 As a result, you experience a decreased heart rate, blood pressure

-tension when you knit because knitting patterns are usually repetitive.
+and muscle tension when you knit because knitting patterns are usually repetitive.

 According to Pain UK